ironcladlou/GoTools/README.md

-### :warning: This project is no longer maintained. :warning:

-I recommend [Visual Studio Code](https://code.visualstudio.com) with the [vscode-go](https://github.com/Microsoft/vscode-go) extension for a nicer Go programming experience.

 # GoTools

 GoTools is a [Go programming language](http://www.golang.org) plugin for [Sublime Text 3](http://www.sublimetext.com) inspired by [vim-go](https://github.com/fatih/vim-go).
 Rather than attempting to reinvent various supporting IDE components, it provides integration with existing community-supported tools.